Winter Olympic Snowboarding: The Events

 The Slalom is a fast race down the mountain against the clock.
 The event is based on pure speed while making sharp turns around the designated flags that can’t be missed.
 The event can happen where the competitors race solo or two at the same time.

 Snowboarding has become a very popular event at the Winter Olympics since it began at the 1998 Olympics in Nagano, Japan.
-This year at the 2010 Olympics in Vancouver, the Americans are dominating the sport.
+At the 2010 Winter Olympics in Vancouver, the Americans dominated the sport.
 Shaun White won the Men’s Gold Medal in the Half Pipe and Seth Wescott won the Gold for the Snowboard Cross.
-The women’s side has Canadian Maelle Ricker winning the Gold Medal in the Snowboard Cross, but with 3 Americans finishing in the top 5 qualifiers for the Half Pipe, they have a great chance for another Gold.
+The women’s side, Canadian Maelle Ricker won the Gold Medal in the Snowboard Cross.